openfisca/openfisca-survey-manager/README.md

 [![Python](https://img.shields.io/pypi/pyversions/openfisca-survey-manager.svg)](https://pypi.python.org/pypi/openfisca-survey-manager)
 [![PyPi](https://img.shields.io/pypi/v/openfisca-survey-manager.svg?style=flat)](https://pypi.python.org/pypi/openfisca-survey-manager)

-## Presentation

-[OpenFisca](http://www.openfisca.fr/) is a versatile microsimulation free software.
+[OpenFisca](https://openfisca.org/doc/) is a versatile microsimulation libre software.
+Check the [online documentation](https://openfisca.org/doc/) for more details.

-This is the source code to a survey manager when openfisca is used with data.
+This package contains the Survey-Manager module, to work with OpenFisca and survey data.

 It provides an API to access HDF data.

-It also provides a script that transforms SAS, stata, SPSS, CSV data files to HDF data files along with some meta-data so they can be used by the API.
+It also provides a script that transforms SAS, Stata, SPSS, and CSV data files to HDF data files, along with some metadata so they can be used by the API.

+## Environment

+OpenFisca-Survey-Manager runs on Python 3.7.
+More recent versions should work, but are not tested.

+Backward compatibility with Python 2.7 has been dropped since January 1st, 2019.

 ## Usage